amangit007/Face_Recognition_Attendance_System/README.md

 2. Has capabality to add faces by gui.
 3. Protection of new registrations by password.
 4. Automated attendence taking.
+5. Can view registered faces(password protection)
-5. Can view details of attandance by date.
+6. Can view details of attandance by date.